 Doclisboa 2017 report: the (bittersweet) fruit of paradise

-Serendipitious mashups of a Vera Chytilová rarity and a grandstanding Quebecois political drama, a masterly new Claude Lanzmann short and a minor party-starter from Portuguese master Manuel Mozos were only two of innumerable possible paths through a programme of unusually deftness and sensitivity.
+From a Vera Chytilová rarity to a grandstanding Quebecois political drama, a masterly Claude Lanzmann short to a minor Manuel Mozos party-starter, Christopher Small muses on the innumerable possible paths through a programme of unusually deftness and sensitivity.

 Updated: